The basic rule of road safety is to watch the road. What do traffic lights and instructional road signs do? They take our eyes off the road.

 Most “accidents” are not accidents; they are events contrived by the rules and design of the road.

 What do you do if you’re approaching a green light at a legal 30 – or 20 – when a child appears in your path, but an unsighted ten-ton truck is on your tail?
-It hardly bears thinking about, but it’s precisely that sort of intolerable conflict which is manufactured every day by the anti-social rules of the road. (“For threatening my baby, unborn and unnamed, you ain’t worth the blood that runs in your veins.”)
+It hardly bears thinking about, but it’s that sort of intolerable conflict which is manufactured every day by the anti-social rules of the road.
+“For threatening my baby, unborn and unnamed, you ain’t worth the blood that runs in your veins!” sings Bob Dylan in Masters of War.
+The charge could be levelled at policymakers in the traffic arena.

 The system imposes unequal rights and responsibilities.
 It puts us at odds with each other and our surroundings.
 It makes us fight for gaps and green time.
 It demands disproportionate attention, elevates obedience above judgement, denies choice, outlaws discretion, prevents infinite filtering opportunities and expressions of fellow feeling …